felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 to be me.
 As much as they would like to dive in the book and join their friends, the jump seems too big.
 Too difficult.
 Too dangerous.

 Having learned feels great.
-Learning, on the other hand, can feel like death.
+Learning, on the other hand, can fill us with dread.
+We want to let go, take a chance, and immerse ourselves in knowledge... but it’s not that easy.
 What if we fall on our face?
 What if it hurts bad?
 What if we look foolish?
 What if we drown?
-We want to let go, take a chance, and immerse ourselves in knowledge... but it’s not that easy.
+What comes next after a big failure?
 Our fear can make us permanently frozen in place.
 We go home dry, defeated, and aware of our ignorance.